This chapter describes Oracle Fusion Middleware components. It includes the following sections:

 Oracle Identity Federation enables identities and their relevant entitlements to be propagated across security environments, whether these secure environments reside within an organization or in different organizations.

 A self-contained and flexible multi-protocol federation server, Oracle Identity Federation integrates with leading identity and access management systems, enabling organizations to continue using their existing infrastructures and share identities across vendors, customers, and business partners without the increased costs of managing, maintaining, and administering additional identities and credentials.

 Using an event-based model, Oracle Identity Federation can receive, process, and respond to HTTP and SOAP-based messages.
 Once an assertion is received, the federation server processes the assertion using its core protocol and business logic.
 Oracle Identity Federation implements the major federation protocols including the OASIS SAML 2.0, OASIS SAML 1.0 and 1.1, and WS-Federation specifications.

 To make authentication and authorization decisions, Oracle Identity Federation integrates with third-party identity and access management systems, including:

 LDAP and RDBMS user data repositories such as Oracle Internet Directory and Oracle Database

-See the following for more information about Oracle Identity Federation:
+For more information about Oracle Identity Federation see: